 The Office of Emergency Management is responsible for the Comprehensive Emergency Operations Plan (CEOP).
-This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response, and recovery actions.
+This plan is designed to be an all-hazards disaster response and emergency management plan which complies with FEMA guidelines for higher education and includes planning, mitigation, response, and recovery actions.
 Our priorities are: